Our Philsophy & Regernative Agriculture

 - Reduced tillage.
 Some like to say “no till”, but that is very difficult to accomplish and some feel not as beneficial as reduced tillage.
 Basically, you want to disturb the soil and all the micro root systems in the soil as little as possible.

 - Cover the soil.
 Exposed, unprotected soil gets baked by the sun and all the beneficial microbes are killed off or removed when the soil is uncovered.
-Cover crops protect the soil, keeping it cooler, helping it retain moisture provide an opportunity for beneficial insects to reside in the plants while the roots can feed the animals and microbes underground.
+Cover crops protect the soil, keeping it cooler, helping it retain moisture, providing an opportunity for beneficial insects to reside in the plants while the roots can feed the animals and microbes underground.

 - Roots in the soil: Cover crops help with keeping roots in the soil and this is the one of the most common saying among regenerative ag proponents.
 Roots in the ground help aerate the soil and if the correct crops are putting down roots, they can provide need nutrients to improve the soil.

 - Use of livestock.
 Sheep are the most common livestock used in vineyards.
 We hope to be integrating sheep in 2024.

 - Diversity.
 Monocultures are not good for the soil when thinking about crops which are grown, harvested and replanted each year.
 Winegrape vines are a little different since they stay in the ground, but having a mixture of cover crops and then biodiversity throughout the property (citrus, native walnut, sycamore and olive trees, native plants such as milkweed and others).